03 Apr GDPR for Marketing and Sales Professionals

 (vi) Statutory Data Transfer Agreements – which may need to be translated from English or French for reference purposes.

-Donnelley Language Solutions can help you with all of your compliance and translation requirements.
+Donnelley Language Solutions, which is now part of SDL, can help you with all of your compliance and translation requirements.

-Donnelley Financial Solutions Chief Security Officer, Danny Combs, and Global Data Privacy Director, Joe Prempeh, provide an overview of the GDPR regulation and explain how its policies should be implemented in your company.
+Donnelley Language Solutions, which is now part of SDL, Chief Security Officer, Danny Combs, and Global Data Privacy Director, Joe Prempeh, provide an overview of the GDPR regulation and explain